jaeyk/tidyethnicnews/README.md

    - Winner of the [Don T. Nakanishi Award for Distinguished Scholarship in Asian Pacific American Politics](https://www.wpsanet.org/award/2020Awards.pdf),  Western Political Science Association (2020)
    - Conditionally accepted at the *Journal of Computational Social Science*

-2. “How Do Threats Induce Information Seeking?: When Natural Experiments Meet Text Data” (with [Andrew Thompson](https://sites.northwestern.edu/athompson/)) [[GitHub](https://github.com/jaeyk/ITS-Text-Classification)]
+2. Kim, Jae Yeon and Andrew Thompson.
+2020.
+“How Threats Shape the Politics of Marginalized: Evidence from a Natural Experiment and Machine Learning."
+SocArXiv.
+September 16. [[Preprint](https://github.com/jaeyk/ITS-Text-Classification)] [[GitHub](https://github.com/jaeyk/ITS-Text-Classification)]

 ## How to cite